 Steering wheel audio controls

 If you want to continue using the steering wheel controls on your Wrangler, you'll need an adapter to hook everything up to the new receiver.
 We stock several models that will work, and our website's Outfit My Car feature will match things up nicely.
 If you have questions, a Crutchfield Advisor can help you get the equipment you need.

 Replacing your factory speakers

-The Wrangler's speakers aren't that easy to replace.
+The Wrangler's speakers are not easy to replace.
 The job isn't hard, there's just a lot of job to do.
 The results are worth it, though.

 The Wrangler's doors aren't like the doors on your average vehicle.
 For one thing, you can take them off if you want to, which is not something you can do on a Honda Accord.
 As cool as that is, it means the speakers you'd normally find in the doors have to go somewhere else.
 In the Wrangler's case, the front woofers are mounted to plastic enclosures that are bolted to the sub-dash.